sodadata/docs/soda-core/configuration.md

 * If you are not using Spark DataFrames, continue to step 2.
 2. Create a directory in your environment in which to store your configuration and checks YAML files.
 3. In your code editor, create a new YAML file named `configuration.yml` and save it in the directory you just created.
 4. The configuration YAML file stores connection details for your data source.
-Use the data source-specific sections below to copy+paste the connection syntax into your file, then adjust the values to correspond with your data source's details. <br/>
+Use the data source-specific sections below to copy+paste the connection syntax into your file, then adjust the values to correspond with your data source's details.
+You can use [system variables](#provide-credentials-as-system-variables) to pass sensitive values, if you wish.<br/>
 The following is an example of the connection details Soda Core requires to connect to a PostgreSQL data source.
 ```yaml
 data_source postgres_retail: